 Staring at a blank page is the hardest part of the writing process for both kids and adults.
 I have found that the secret sauce for getting kids started is to provide them with potential sentence starters.
 It’s so much easier to fill in the blank than to start from scratch.

-A chart like this is perfect to put in student writing notebooks for reference (get one for free here).
+A chart like this is perfect to put in student writing notebooks for reference.
 Opinion writing pieces would use mostly sentences starters from the second and third column.
 Eventually students become more confident and creative and they can move away from scripted sentence starters but this is a great place to start.
 You will be amazed by how much more mature your students’ writing sounds when they start to incorporate some of these sentence starters.

 As adults, when we write there is always a purpose.
 We write the principal an email to convince her to send us to a conference, we write instructions for a homework assignment, we write a newsletter to parents about upcoming events.
 Some of us have cultivated a love for writing and will write a poem or a narrative for our own enjoyment.
 When students write it is frequently because we told them to.
 For some kids, pleasing the teacher is motivation enough but others do much better when they have more of a pay off for the hard work for putting their ideas to paper, editing, revising, and producing a final copy.
 There are a variety of ways to create this motivation: